What is Remote Patient Care?

 Your primary care provider will refer you to one of the Remote Patient Care programs best fit for your needs.
 Each day, you track your metrics, such as blood pressure or weight, and answer short questions on your smartphone about your condition.
 The information is shared with your Care Team to help them assess your progress and identify areas where you might need additional support.
 The Care Team will support your health journey through coaching, education, and tips about your health.

 Benefits of participating

-- Participate in the program conveniently from home, work or on the go.
+- Participate in the program conveniently from home.